Course Descriptions

 - Acquire familiarity with the Course and Exam Description (CED) that organizes AP Art History into ten commonly taught units – 1 for each of the ten content areas.

-- Understand the course framework that defines specific Art Historical Thinking Skills, Big Ideas, and Learning Objectives and how they are tied to specific Enduring Understandings and Essential Knowledge statements.
+- Understand the course framework that defines specific Art Historical Thinking Skills, Big Ideas, and Learning Objectives and how they are tied to particular Enduring Understandings and Essential Knowledge statements.

 - Develop a pacing guide by unit/topic to incorporate the full scope of the AP course into the school’s academic calendar.